14 minutes

 There were three main types of standard classes that get extended by generated code:

-1. The Structure class - it let’s you declare where on the site you’re performing checks
+class - it let’s you declare where on the site you’re performing checks - The

-2. The Page class - it let’s you test conditions on the page, or scope certain checks against children elements
+class - it let’s you test conditions on the page, or scope certain checks against children elements - The

 Each of these three types follow a similar pattern: 1.
 They can have custom extension code 2.
 They have methods for checking items handed to them (pages, components, HTML things…) 3.
 Their subclasses have methods/fields describing their structure, which you pass to the their check/action methods